mikaelvesavuori/figmagic-example/readme.md

 This repository is a demo of [Figmagic](https://github.com/mikaelvesavuori/figmagic).
 In this project you're going to see how a project running Webpack, React and Styled Components might use tokens.
 There are pre-compiled tokens available under `/tokens`.

-The example design token setup is available at [https://www.figma.com/file/K39TRbltDVcWFlpzw9r7Zh/Figmagic-%E2%80%94-Design-System-for-Tokens?node-id=2605%3A12](https://www.figma.com/file/K39TRbltDVcWFlpzw9r7Zh/Figmagic-%E2%80%94-Design-System-for-Tokens?node-id=2605%3A12).
+The example design token setup is available at [https://www.figma.com/community/file/821094451476848226](https://www.figma.com/community/file/821094451476848226).
 That's the file providing the tokens seen here.

 ## Installation

 - Run `yarn` or `npm install` inside of the repository to install all dependencies
 - Start the project by running `yarn start` or `npm start`
+- To sync graphics, run `yarn figmagic:graphics` or `npm run figmagic:graphics`

 ## Using Figmagic for your own files